-Mary primarily teaches medieval German literature (Paper VI, Paper IX).
+Mary primarily teaches medieval German literature (Paper VI, Paper IX, Gregorius).

-Writing the Jerusalem Pilgrimage in the Late Middle Ages (Boydell & Brewer, 2021).
+Writing the Jerusalem Pilgrimage in the Late Middle Ages (DS Brewer, forthcoming February 2021).

 ‘Imaginatio, Anachronismus und Heilsgeschichte’ (with Annette Volfing) in Geschichte Erzählen, ed.
-Sarah Bowden, Manfred Eikelmann, Stephen Mossman, and Michael Stolz (Tübingen: Narr, forthcoming).
+Sarah Bowden, Manfred Eikelmann, Stephen Mossman, and Michael Stolz (Tübingen: Narr, 2020).

 ‘To Gaze or Not to Gaze: The Nineteenth-century Der arme Heinrich from Volksbuch to Dante Gabriel Rossetti’s “Miracle-Rhyme”’ (Modern Language Review, 114.2 (2019), 181-211).